Sharing Netflix or Amazon Prime passwords could drag you into court

 As of now, Netflix hasn't taken any legal action against any user, so people don't need to panic.
 Netflix has previously asserted it wants to "make it easy" for people if they feel like sharing accounts with friends.
 So, the company has launched features like transferring profiles into a new account, and letting people create "sub-accounts" for a third person by paying extra.

 A report from The Wall Street Journal claims that Netflix has plans to end password sharing soon.
-The company will reportedly start asking people to pay for sharing passwords in early 2023.
+The company will reportedly start asking people to pay for sharing accounts in early 2023.
 This would first happen in the US market, as per the cited source.
-The same is expected to be expanded in more cities in the coming months.
+The same is expected to be expanded in more countries in the coming months.

-Netflix has already been testing an add-on payment feature to force people to pay for sharing one account with friends.
+Netflix has been testing an add-on payment feature to force people to pay to share an account with friends.
 The test has been conducted in some Latin American countries with a charge of around $3 or more, depending on the region.
 But, how does this work?
 People who have an account in Netflix are required to provide a verification code to a third person.
-If the primary owner has not paid the extra amount, then Netflix won't let the third person access the service.
+If the primary owner has not paid the extra amount, then Netflix won't let a third person access the service.

 Netflix just recently announced a new ad-supported plan in the US market and it is priced at $6.99 (around Rs 578).
-All the new measures (such as ad-supported plan and add-on payment feature) suggest that the company is pretty much serious about password sharing business that people are doing to save their money, which has lead to losses for Netflix.
-It launched a ad-supported plan to not offer a much cheaper plan to users and generate some revenue.
+All the new measures (such as ad-supported plan and add-on payment feature) suggest that the company is pretty serious about the password sharing business that people are doing to save their money, which has led to losses for Netflix.
+It launched an ad-supported plan to not offer a much cheaper plan to users and generate some revenue.

 Copyright©2022 Living Media India Limited.
 For reprint rights: Syndications Today